 Regulatory and international certification standards as relevant.

 The banking sector has shown that the threat from cyber crime can be contained and countered.
-Insurers need to raise the game urgently to ensure that they can mount comparable defenses.
+Insurers need to raise the game urgently to ensure that they can mount comparable defences.